What does a Division Chief do?

 - Bachelor's degree in a relevant field; Master's degree preferred.

-- Proven track record of successful strategic planning and execution.
+- Proven track record of successfully managing and growing a division or department.

 Is becoming a Division Chief a good career path?